jhsoftware/SimpleFailover-Docs/docs/gui_main.md

 ---
 # Main window

-The main window in Simple Failover consists of a File menu and 3 tabs (Server Sets, Log, Problems), a Help button (blue circle with ?), and a tool bar:
+The main window in Simple Failover consists of a File menu and 3 tabs (Server Sets, Log, Problems), a Help button (blue circle with ?), and a toolbar:

 ![](images/5c8db9d3998f.png)